College Recruitment Strategy: What Every Recruiter Needs to Avoid In Any Recruiting Campaign

 Self-Schedule Interviews

 Scheduling an interview takes a lot of work.
-Working out the right slot for that fits both interviewer and candidates drains time and energy for both recruiter and candidate.
+Working out the right slot that fits both the interviewer and candidates drains time and energy for both the recruiter and the candidate.
 Recruiters are addressing this challenge by turning to technology to enable self-schedule interviews.
 Self-scheduling feature is often a part of an interview scheduling platform.
-Adopt this technology, recruiter only need to include a self-scheduling interview link in their follow-up emails.
-This enables candidates to know, in real time, the available slots in interviewers’ calendar.
+To adopt this technology, a recruiter only needs to include a self-scheduling interview link in their follow-up emails.
+This enables candidates to know, in real-time, the available slots in the interviewers’ calendars.
 No need for a rally of emails to get a booking done.

-Accompanied with self-scheduling features, an interview scheduling tool often offer email automation, or candidate history tracking.
-All with an unified goal which is to cut time-to-interview and create engaging experience for candidates, which will greatly benefit high-volume recruiters.
+Accompanied by self-scheduling features, an interview scheduling tool often offers email automation or candidate history tracking.
+All of these goals will be unified: to cut time-to-interview and create an engaging experience for candidates, which will significantly benefit high-volume recruiters.

 Apps and Automation

-College recruiters are no stranger to the manual processing approach, which is inefficient and frustrating.
-To address this challenge, make custom apps and automation a part of your college recruiting strategy.
+College recruiters are no strangers to the manual processing approach, which is inefficient and frustrating.
+To address this challenge, make custom apps and automation a part of your campus recruiting strategy.

-In the old days, campus recruiters would have to show up with printed sign-in paper and had prospects note down their contact information.
-After each event, with the paper sign-in sheet, the team will have to (1) Decipher all the different hand-writings on the paper, (2) Manually enter those data into a computer -based format (and sometimes wonder if the transcribed information is correct), (3) Manually send emails to follow-up with students post-event.
-Now that is a lot of work.
+In the old days, campus recruiters would have to show up with printed sign-in paper and have prospects note down their contact information.
+After each event, with the paper sign-in sheet, the team will have to (1) Decipher all the different hand-writings on the paper, (2) Manually enter those data into a computer-based format (and sometimes wonder if the transcribed information is correct), (3) Manually send emails to follow-up with students post-event.
+Now, that is a lot of work.

 Adopting recruiting apps will open the door for recruiters to a faster and more streamlined recruiting process.
-With the right campus recruiting app, recruiters can get rid of the printed sign-in papers and only need to take a screenshot of the students’ resumes as well as for the OCR technology to parse the important information.
-All the paperwork is now stored in one platform that empower recruiters to view all the necessary candidates’ information and generate a set of accurate data, communicate with candidates post-event or send our post-event message.
+With the right campus recruiting app, recruiters can get rid of the printed sign-in papers and only need to take a screenshot of the students’ resumes and for the OCR technology to parse the important information.
+All the paperwork is now stored in one platform that empowers recruiters to view all the necessary candidates’ information and generate a set of accurate data, communicate with candidates post-event, or send our post-event message.
 Not only will this help with branding and credibility, but it will drastically simplify the interview process for candidates altogether.
 For recruiters, this eliminates doing tedious work.

 college-recruiting-strategy